YashishDua/AndroidMVP/README.md

 ### What is MVP?
 MVP stands for Model View Presenter and is one of the most widely used architecture while developing android applications.
-MVP design pattern is a set of guidelines that if followed, decouples the code for reusability and testability.
+MVP design pattern is a set of guidelines that help to create a testable and structural code.
 It divides the application components based on its role, called separation of concern.

 This architecture creates three layers: